Frequently asked questions

 We plan to continue to grow and expand our coverage, so your experience should keep getting better and better as we continue to improve and innovate within the space.

-If you receive an ID usage alert and it was you, there is no need to take any action.
-Simply rest assured that Truyu is providing the service.
+If you receive an ID alert and it was you, there is no need to take any action.
+Simply rest assured that Truyu is monitoring and keeping you informed.

-If it was not you, it could be an instance of identity misuse.
-Follow the links and recommendations within the alert to help re-secure your information as efficiently as possible and avoid additional related harm or loss.
+If it wasn’t you, it could be a case of identity misuse.
+Follow the links and recommendations within the alert to re-secure your information as efficiently as possible and prevent further harm or loss.

-If you require extra support, please contact us at contact@truyu.com.au and we will ensure you are supported through the process.
+If you need additional support, contact us at contact@truyu.com.au, and we’ll assist you through the process

 During the pilot we will only be matching on name and date of birth.
 While there is a risk of getting a match on someone else, as they would need to have the exact same first name, last name and date of birth.